1. Submission procedure and workflow

 - prepare the proofs by adding a cover page, headers, and footers to the PDF of your article and send them to you for validation (an example can be seen here).

-These editorial tasks are done by the journal managing co-ordinator, and by voluntary researchers who kindly agreed to help supporting Peer Community Journal this way.
-Unlike journal published by big publishers, Peer Community Journal does not outsource formating tasks to private companies.
+These editorial tasks are done by the journal managing co-ordinator, and by voluntary researchers who kindly agreed to help support Peer Community Journal this way.
+Unlike journals published by big publishers, Peer Community Journal does not outsource formatting tasks to private companies.

 Thanks in advance for easing their work ;-)!